grand-mother/framework/docs/README.md

 # Framework
-_Common framework tools for GRAND packages_
+_Common framework for GRAND packages_

 ## Description

-This is a utility repository providing common framework tools for GRAND packages.
+This is a utility providing a common framework for managing and distributing GRAND packages.

 ## License